neuml/txtai/docs/embeddings/query.md

 ### Dynamic columns

 Content can be indexed in multiple ways when content storage is enabled.
 [Remember that input documents](../#index) take the form of `(id, data, tags)` tuples.
-If data is a string, then content is primarily filtered with similar clauses.
-If data is a dictionary, then all fields in the dictionary are indexed and searchable.
+If data is a string or binary content, it's indexed and searchable with `similar()` clauses.

+If data is a dictionary, then all fields in the dictionary are stored and available via SQL.
+The `text` field or [field specified in the index configuration](../configuration/general/#columns) is indexed and searchable with `similar()` clauses.

 For example: